Krata4/icloud/README.md

 # icloud
-icloud library which is using pyicloud
+icloud script which is using pyicloud